 All that’s extraordinary enough, but on closer inspection, Hoag’s Object becomes curiouser still.
-If you look at the gap between the core and the ring in the one-o’clock position, you’ll see what appears to be a second Hoag-like galaxy with nearly the same orientation in the far background .
+If you look at the gap between the core and the ring in the ten-o’clock position, you’ll see what appears to be a second Hoag-like galaxy with nearly the same orientation in the far background .

 Hoag-type galaxies make up less than one thousandth of a percent of the two trillion galaxies now estimated to exist in the observable Universe, so the chances of this alignment occurring purely by chance are vanishingly small.
 Yet there it is.
 Could the structures, orientations, and positions of the two galaxies be the result of gravitational waves or quantum entanglements harmonically resonating across of millions or billions of light years?

 Maybe that’s a crazy thought.
 Then again, maybe it’s not.